SarahZimmermann-Schmutzler/Conduit/README.md

             * use the .env file to set variables
             * are in the same network (conduit-network)
             * restart in the event of an error that causes the container to terminate (restart on-failure)
-            * have a port mapped through which they can be reached from the Internet (frontend:8282 and backend:8383)
+            * have a port mapped through which they can be reached from the Internet (frontend:8282 and backend:8383; can be customized via the .env)
     * **Frontend-Service**:
         * The args-parameter passes the value of `API_URL` (URL of backend to connect frontend and backend application) from .env to Dockerfile so that it is available during the build process.
     * **Backend-Service**: